 - These must be brothers and sisters who will still be attending the school at the time of admission of the child for whom application is being made.
-If the child attending the school at the time of the allocation of the place to his or her sibling leaves the school before that place is taken up, the allocation is invalidated and the place will be reallocated to another child. - For the purpose of this criterion, 'siblings' includes all children, for example half-siblings and step-siblings, who live together in the same home as a family for all or the majority of the school week, that is who sleep in that home most nights from Sunday to Thursday inclusive.

-3 Children with special social or medical needs for whom this is the nearest school to their home address or whose needs this school is particularly able to meet

-- These needs may be - medical needs, applying to the child or the child's parent(s) or carer(s),
+If the child attending the school at the time of the allocation of the place to his or her sibling leaves the school before that place is taken up, the allocation is invalidated and the place will be reallocated to another child. - For the purpose of this criterion, 'siblings' includes all children, for example half-siblings and step-siblings, who live together in the same home as a family for all or the majority of the school week, that is who sleep in that home most nights from Sunday to Thursday inclusive. - 3 Children with special needs for whom this is the nearest school to their home address or whose needs this school is particularly able to meet - These needs may be - medical needs, applying to the child or the child's primary carer, - exceptionally pressing family or social needs. - In all cases, the need is not of itself sufficient: it must also be the case - either that this school is the nearest school to the applicant's home address, measured as the crow flies, or

-- exceptionally pressing family or social needs. - o In all cases, the need is not of itself sufficient: it must also be the case - either that this school is the nearest school to the applicant's home address, along the shortest safe walking route as defined in 4 below, or - that this school is better able to meet the need than any schools nearer to the applicant's home address. - Parents or carers who want their children to be considered under this criterion must write to the school setting out clearly - that they are asking to be considered under this criterion, - what the special needs is, - whether or not the school is the nearest primary school to their home address and - if not, how this school is better able to meet their needs than a school closer to their home address and must include supporting evidence as described in the following bullet point.
+- that this school is better able to meet the need than any schools nearer to the applicant's home address. - Parents or carers who want their children to be considered under this criterion must write to the school setting out clearly - that they are asking to be considered under this criterion, - what the special needs is, - whether or not the school is the nearest primary school to their home address and - if not, how this school is better able to meet their needs than a school closer to their home address and must include supporting evidence as described in the following bullet point.

-- All applications under this criterion must be supported in writing by appropriate involved professionals. - The admissions committee will consider all applications made under this criterion to establish whether or not it accepts the validity of the special need for a place at this school.
+- All applications under this criterion must be supported in writing by appropriate involved specialists.
+Letters from general practitioners or health visitors, for example, will not be accepted as evidence of special medical needs. - The admissions committee will consider all applications made under this criterion to establish whether or not it accepts the validity of the special need for a place at this school.
 Parents/carers in each case will be informed whether or not admission has been considered under this criterion.

-4 Other applicants: children who live nearest to the school measured along the shortest safe walking route
+4 Other applicants: children who live nearest to the school as the crow flies